 The Opening Ceremony details can be found on the event schedule.

 How long is the racing distance?

-Can a person paddle, steer or drum for more than one team?
+Can a participant paddle, steer, or drum for more than one team?

-A person may be a member of and race for only one team per category.
+A paddler may be a member of and race for only one team per category.
 The categories are women and mixed.
-A steersperson/drummer may paddle for one team and may steer/drum for more than one team.
+A steersperson/drummer may steer/drum for more than one team.